Xilinx/Vitis_Libraries/docs/guide_L1/SVD/SVD.rst

 .. note::
-    The SVD function used in FinTech is a customized function designated to solve the decomposition for a 4X4 symmetric matrix.
+    The SVD function is a customized function designated to solve the decomposition for a 4X4 symmetric matrix.
 It has some tradeoffs between resources and latency.
 A general SVD solver is under development, it will be updated in the next release.

 Profiling